nrkn/rect-editor/README.md

 - Set cursor type (on mouse move? or CSS?)
 - Arrange rect(s) (bring forward, send to back etc)
   - Should be undo/redoable - new action or make code more z index aware?
+- Arrow keys in pan should move canvas
+- Plus/minus/asterisk keys should zoom in/out/reset zoom (plus Control?)
 - Arrow keys with a selection should move rects
 - Show width/height tooltip while creating/resizing
 - Show dx/dy tooltip while dragging
-- New mode, zoom
+- New mode, zoom?
 - Copy/cut/paste - on paste, action add, on cut action delete
-- Undo/redo - when reinstating a rect(s), select it
-- General tidy up, things are a bit of a mess!
+- Undo/redo should probably restore selection if possible
 - New project / save / load
 - Right Click menu
 - Double click to edit selection?